githedgehog/docs/docs/vlab/running.md

 Fabricator creates default users and keys for you to login into the control node and test servers as well as for the SONiC Virtual Switches.

-Default user with passwordless sudo for the control node and test servers is `core` with password `HHFab.Admin!`.
+The default user with password-less sudo for the control node and test servers is `core` with password `HHFab.Admin!`.
-Admin user with full access and passwordless sudo for the switches is `admin` with password `HHFab.Admin!`.
+The admin user with full access and password-less sudo for the switches is `admin` with password `HHFab.Admin!`.
-Read-only, non-sudo user with access only to the switch CLI for the switches is `op` with password `HHFab.Op!`.
+The read-only, non-sudo user with access to the switch CLI is `op` with password `HHFab.Op!`.

-## Manage the VLAB Network
+## Use Kubectl to Interact with the Fabric
 On the control node you have access to kubectl, Fabric CLI, and k9s to manage the Fabric.
-You can find information about the switches provisioning by running `kubectl get agents -o wide`.
-It usually takes about 10-15 minutes for the switches to get installed.
+To view information about the switches run `kubectl get agents -o wide`.
+After the control node is available it usually takes about 10-15 minutes for the switches to get installed.

 After the switches are provisioned, the command returns something like this: